waynodiablo/Oystercard/further_javascript/project_track.md

 Take [user stories for a notes app](notes_app_user_stories.md).
 Use them to build a frontend, single page web app.

-You may not use any existing web frameworks, libraries or even a test library (e.g. Angular, React, Jasmine, jQuery).
+You can't use existing web frameworks, libraries or even a test library (e.g. no Angular, React, Jasmine, jQuery etc.).

 No challenges.
 No walkthroughs.